 Resolving Tax Debt Problems With Bankruptcy

-At Planer & Sherlock P.A., we help people who are struggling with all types of debt, including taxes owed to the IRS and state tax collector.
+At The Law Office of Geoffrey A. Planer, we help people who are struggling with all types of debt, including taxes owed to the IRS and state tax collector.
 Our clients include individual filers, employers, business owners and anyone who is simply unable to pay their federal or state income taxes due to financial hardship.

 With law offices in Gastonia, we provide bankruptcy law and other debt relief services to clients across Gaston County and throughout surrounding North Carolina communities.